usnistgov/FIPS201/_FIPS201/authentication.md

-The following subsections specify which basic PIV authentication mechanisms CAN be used to support the various authenticator assurance levels as described in the subsections below.
+The following subsections specify which basic PIV authentication mechanisms CAN be used to support the various authenticator assurance levels as described in this section.
 Two or more authentication mechanisms MAY be applied in unison to achieve additional assurance of the identity of the PIV cardholder.
-For example, PKI-AUTH and BIO MAY be applied in unison to achieve additional assurance in cardholder identity.
+For example, PKI-AUTH and BIO may be applied in unison to achieve additional assurance in cardholder identity.

-Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in Tables [6-1 (physical access)](#table-6-1) and [6-2 (logical access)](#table-6-2).
-Less adequately designed or implemented relying systems may only achieve lower assurance levels.
-The design of components of relying systems, including card readers, biometric capture devices, cryptographic modules, and key management systems, involves many factors not fully specified by FIPS 201, such as correctness of the functional mechanism, physical protection of the mechanism, and environmental conditions at the authentication point.
-Additional standards and best practice guidelines apply to the design and implementation of relying systems, e.g., [[FIPS 140]](../_Appendix/references.md#ref-FIPS140) and [[SP 800-116]](../_Appendix/references.md#ref-SP-800-116).
+Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in [Table 6-1](#table-6-1) for physical access and [Table 6-2](#table-6-2) for logical access.
+Relying systems that are less adequately designed or implemented may only achieve lower assurance levels.
+The design of the components of relying systems, including card readers, biometric capture devices, cryptographic modules, and key management systems, involves many factors not fully specified by FIPS 201, such as correctness of the functional mechanism, physical protection of the mechanism, and environmental conditions at the authentication point.
+Additional standards and best practice guidelines (e.g., [[FIPS 140]](../_Appendix/references.md#ref-FIPS140) and [[SP 800-116]](../_Appendix/references.md#ref-SP-800-116)) apply to the design and implementation of relying systems.

 ### 6.3.1 Physical Access {#s-6-3-1}

 The PIV Card can be used to authenticate the cardholder in a physical access control environment.
-For example, a federal facility may have physical entry doors that have human guards at checkpoints, or the facility may have electronic access control points.

-Three levels of authentication assurance for physical access, referred to as Physical Assurance Level (PAL) are defined:
+Three levels of authentication assurance for physical access, referred to as the Physical Assurance Level (PAL), are defined as:

 PAL1
 : Formerly SOME confidence in the asserted identity's validity (weakest).